-The interface routine for calling the GLOMAP-mode routines within UKCA is UKCA-AERO_CTL, which itself is called from UKCA_MAIN after UKCA_CHEMISTRY_CTL.
-UKCA-AERO_CTL essentially sets up all the input switches/variables/arrays required by UKCA-AERO_STEP, mapping from arrays in the UM or UKCA.
+The interface routine for calling the GLOMAP-mode routines within UKCA is UKCA_AERO_CTL, which itself is called from UKCA_MAIN after UKCA_CHEMISTRY_CTL.
+UKCA_AERO_CTL essentially sets up all the input switches/variables/arrays required by UKCA_AERO_STEP, mapping from arrays in the UM or UKCA.

 An important part of UKCA_AERO_STEP is where the key GLOMAP-mode aerosol arrays ND and MD are set, so this is described briefly here.
-The advected GLOMAP-mode aerosol tracers (see Table 19) are all treated as mixing ratios in the UM advection routines, with the number-in-each-mode stored as a "number-mixing-ratio", i.e. the ratio of the particle number concentration to the molecular concentration of air.
+The advected GLOMAP-mode aerosol tracers (see Table 23) are all treated as mixing ratios in the UM advection routines, with the number-in-eachmode stored as a "number-mixing-ratio", i.e. the ratio of the particle number concentration to the molecular concentration of air.
 These GLOMAP-mode aerosol tracer mixing ratios are passed into UKCA_AERO_CTL via the mode_tracers array.
 Within UKCA_AERO_CTL, each of the entries in mode_tracers are then mapped onto the ND and MD arrays to be operated on under UKCA_AERO_STEP.
-Index arrays II_ND(NMODES) and II-MD(NMODES,NCP) are used to map between the mode_tracers and MD/ND.
-The ND values for mode IMODE (in particles per cubic centimetre) are derived from the ILND(IMODE) entry in mode_tracers with multiplication by the molecular air density (AIRD).
+Index arrays II_ND(NMODES) and II_MD(NMODES,NCP) are used to map between the mode_tracers and MD/ND.
+The ND values for mode IMODE (in particles per cubic centimetre) are derived from the II_ND(IMODE) entry in mode_tracers with multiplication by the molecular air density (AIRD).
 The MD values are derived from the II_MD(IMODE,ICP) entry in mode_tracers with multiplication by AIRD, dividing by the ND value for the mode, and multiplying by the ratio of the molar mass of dry air (MM_DA) to that of the aerosol component (MM(ICP)).
 The latter scaling is required because the mode-aerosol-masses in mode_tracers are mass mixing ratios (for instance kg of sodium chloride per kg of air for sea-salt mass) whereas the MD values are in molecules per particle, so MD times ND divided by AIRD is effectively a volume mixing ratio.

-12.3.2 Inputs/outputs to/from GLOMAP-mode from UKCA chemistry the aerosol chemistry.
+13.3.2 Inputs/outputs to/from GLOMAP-mode from UKCA chemistry

+As described in Mann et al. (2010), the GLOMAP-mode code includes a routine "UKCA_WETOX" to calculate the in-cloud-droplet aqueous sulphate production via reaction of dissolved SO2 with dissolved H_2O_2 and O_3 .
+When GLOMAP-mode is run in the TOMCAT chemistry transport model, the ASAD chemistry module is used, but that only covers the gas phase reactions for the aerosol chemistry.
 For the aqueous phase sulphate production, the GLOMAP-mode routine UKCA_WETOX is used, which calculates the rate of conversion of SO2 into aerosol sulphate mass (using input concentrations of SO2, H_2O_2 and O_3) and also has a scheme to calculate the replenishment of H_2O_2 via gas-phase self-reaction of HO_2 up to a maximum background concentration $H_2O{2,max}$.
 However, when the GLOMAP-mode code is run within UKCA, the aqueous reactions are included within the UKCA chemistry module as part of the "aerosol-chemistry" (see section 5) added to the standard UKCA chemistry schemes as summarized in Table 2.